Natalia Lucia Aguilar Gaona Profile

 Office in Coyoacán 1999, Lucia standing in front of one of her many murals

 Natalia has been a member from 2009- 2012 of the Los Angeles Downtown Sustainability Committee; Founder of Sustainable Movement helping local communities develop which need to build trust and long term solutions. https://www.sustainablemovement.org/also 1997 a member of FEMU (Federación de Mujeres Universitarias), 2004 -2021 EMIAA (Encuentro de Mujeres Ingenieras Arquitectas y Agremisoras) and SODETAM (Sociedad Defensora Del Tesoro Artístico De México)As part of ongoing effort to hold accountable the best practices she was part of the Drafting Task Force for Social Responsibility (ISO26000) from 2005-10.
 Currently working on several ongoing projects with Cooperatives in the States of Quintana Roo, Veracruz and Hidalgo, Mexico, and the Cooperative Migrant University, (https://www.iiidescoop.org/universidadcoopmigrante) a sustainable learning Facility for the hoards of people moving across Central & South America the migrant crisis.
 With the support of Solidarity Architecture a Cooperative dedicated to shift construction and design concepts as well as materials, installations and processes in case of climate real or induced catastrophes.
-Other website under direction https://www.sustainablemovement.org/ and https://www.centinelasdelacultura.org/culturalsentinels
+Her architectural design check out her Gallery here.
+Other websites under her direction https://www.sustainablemovement.org/ and https://www.centinelasdelacultura.org/culturalsentinels